-Download the vacDriver. chmod it to be executable.
+Download the vD.txt vacuum driver.
+Rename it if you wish. chmod it to be executable.
 It is a tcl/expect program.

-Download the vadIdiot. chmod it to be executable.
+Download the vA.txt vacuum idiot agent.
+Rename it if you wish. chmod it to be executable.
 It is a Perl program.